What are app deep links? And what is app deep linking for that matter? On the surface, these are fairly simple questions with fairly simple answers.

 - App deep links are a powerful tool for mobile UA, (re-)engagement, (re-)targeting, and retention.

-- App deep links effectively address key business challenges, such as cart abandonment, web-to-app migration, in-store conversion, brand awareness, etc.
+- Deep links effectively address key business challenges, such as cart abandonment, web-to-app migration, in-store conversion, brand awareness, etc.

 - App deep links allow marketers and developers to increase their conversion rates and revenue by driving return on experience (ROX).